-Cities at night0 reviews
+Cities at night

 The project to tag, locate and georeference the night time ISS images is coordinated with NASA and ESA.
 The images taken by the astronauts at the International Space Station have between 3 and 150 times more resolution than the most popular current instrument, the NOAA/NASA SNPP/VIIRS-DNB.
 And the only public source of images of the earth in color since 2003 until today from the orbit.
 Although, the scientific use of this data is limited because of the difficulty to find the images on the NASA archive, where more than 3M images are stored with a location with a typical error of 500 km of radius.
 The Cities at Night project use a three stage technique to tag, locate and georeference the night time images.
 The first stage is called Dark Skies and it’s gamificed version, nightknights.
 This stage aims to tag the night time images to distinguish between images of cities, stars or other.
 The second stage is called “Lost at Night” and aims to locate the images of cities.
 Currently we are running the second version of this stage.
 The last stage is called “Night cities”.This stage aims to georeference the images so can be used as maps.
 With all this images, we want to create the first world map in color of the night.
 The use of citizen science is at the same time a tool to teach geography, increase awareness about the light pollution problem and a power full resource, as humans do not need to be trained to make most of the tasks required.
 The applications of this night time images go from light pollution control, cancer epidemiological studies, civil safety, biodiversity protection, child development, energy studies.